homeall/caddy-reverse-proxy-cloudflare/README.md

 $  curl -k https://your.example.com
 I'm TheDocker
 ```
-Make sure to replace `your.example.com` with the domain you configured in the `whoami` service labels.
+Make sure to replace `your.example.com` with the domain you configured in your Caddyfile.
 The output `I'm TheDocker` comes from the `hostname` set in the `whoami` service.
 If you used `traefik/whoami` on port 80, it will output its own identifying information.

 ![](./assets/caddy-reverse-proxy.gif)